 - 5. In the Event Sources tab, select Check Point/Config from the drop-down menu. - 6.
-In the Event Categories panel toolbar, click
+In the Event Categories panel toolbar, click The Available Event Source Types dialog is displayed. - 7.
+Select a check point event source type and click OK.

-The Available Event Source Types dialog is displayed. - Select a check point event source type and click OK.
-The newly added event source type is displayed in the Event Categories panel. - 8.
-Select the new type in the Event Categories panel and click
+The newly added event source type is displayed in the Event Categories panel.

-The Add Source dialog is displayed.

-- 9. Define parameter values.
-For details, see Check Point Parameters below.

-- 10. Click Test Connection.
+- 8. Select the new type in the Event Categories panel and click in the Sources toolbar.
+The Add Source dialog is displayed. - 9.
+Define parameter values.
+For details, see Check Point Parameters below. - 10.
+Click Test Connection.